 Follow the signs inside, and look for taxi queue signs outside your terminal, at streetside.
 At Orly Airport, follow signs in the arrivals area to the taxi queues.

 2. Only get in a taxi with an illuminated rooftop sign and a meter.

-Unless you pre-order a ride from a reputable taxi or shuttle service, make sure you only get in to taxis that both have illuminated rooftop signs reading “TAXI Parisien” and are equipped inside with a meter.
+Unless you pre-order a ride from a reputable taxi or shuttle service, make sure you only accept rides from taxis that both have illuminated rooftop signs reading “TAXI Parisien” and are equipped inside with a meter.

 3. Know the going rates.

 According to the Parisian Airports Authority (ADP), going rates for taxi fares to and from Charles de Gaulle to the city center currently range from around 50 to 55 Euros each way.